bw-empowered-conversations/Back-End/README.md

 ---
 **_POST_**

-To register a new user, send a json object in the body:
+To register a new user, send an object in the body:
 ```js
 .post( 'https://bw-empowered-conversations.herokuapp.com/api/auth/register', { username: "user", password: "pass" } )
 ```